Blocks and families for cyclotomic Hecke algebras: Specialization via morphisms associated with monomials

 From now on, whenever we refer to irreducible characters, we mean irreducible characters of the algebra $K(\textbf{x})H$.
-Due to the bijection induced by ``Tits'deformation theorem'', it makes sense to compare the blocks of $H$ and $H_{\varphi_M}$ (in terms of partitions of $\mathrm{Irr}(K(\textbf{x})H)$) over suitable rings.\\
+Due to the bijection induced by ``Tits' deformation theorem'', we can compare the blocks of $H$ and $H_{\varphi_M}$ (in terms of partitions of $\mathrm{Irr}(K(\textbf{x})H)$) over suitable rings.

 Let $\mathfrak{p}$ be a prime ideal of $R$ and $\mathfrak{q}_M:=(M-1)A + \mathfrak{p}A$.